 Notwithstanding the above, many of the maximum levels at some urban sites do not occur with southwest quadrant winds, indicating that these sites are possibly influenced by local sources or transport from different out-of-state sources.
-Also, a large scale southwesterly air flow is often diverted into a southerly flow up the Connecticut River Valley and, for sites located there, many of the highest PM{10} days occur when the winds are from the south.
+Also, a large-scale southwesterly air flow is often diverted into a southerly flow up the Connecticut River Valley and, for sites located there, many of the highest PM{10} days occur when the winds are from the south.
+(See Figures 8-1 through 8-4 for grahical representations of wind data for 1998 and 1999.)

 Trends - Pollutant trends can be illustrated in a number of ways.
 It is desirable to portray a PM{10} trend that is both statewide in nature and relevant to one of the ambient air quality standards.
 This can be accomplished by averaging the annual mean PM{10} concentrations at a number of monitoring sites for each year of a period of years.
-This is done in Figure 2-5 for seven monitoring sites from 1989, the first full year of PM{10} monitoring.
-The seven sites are Burlington, East Hartford, Enfield, New Haven 123, Norwalk, Norwich and Waterbury.
-These sites were used because they were the only sites that met the minimum sampling criteria in each year of the period.
-Figure 2-5 shows that, in spite of the year-to-year variation, statewide PM{10} levels appear to be trending downward.
+This is done in Figure 2-8 for five monitoring sites from 1989, the first full year of PM{10} monitoring.
+The five sites are Burlington, New Haven 123, Norwalk, Norwich and Waterbury.
+These sites were used because they were the only sites that satisfied the minimum sampling criteria in each year of the period.
+Figure 2-8 shows that, in spite of the year-to-year variations, statewide PM{10} levels appear to be trending downward.

 Significant changes in annual PM{10} levels can be caused by a number of things.
 Among these are simple changes of weather; changes in annual fuel use associated with conservation efforts or heating demand; the frequency of precipitation events, which wash out particulates from the atmosphere; changes in average wind speed, since higher winds result in greater dilution of emissions; and a change in the frequency of southwest quadrant winds, which affect the amount of particulate matter transported into Connecticut from the New York City metropolitan area and from other sources of emissions located west to south of the state.
 In illustrating a trend, these year-to-year effects can be diminished, if not eliminated, by using a multiple-year average of three years or more.
-Figure 2-6 illustrates the trend of PM{10} using a three-year average.
-The trend is clearly down and shows a 20.4% decrease over the eight years.
+Figure 2-9 illustrates the trend of PM{10} using a three-year average.
+The trend is clearly down and shows a 24.6% decrease over the eight years.

-1996-1998 PM10 ANNUAL AVERAGES AND STATISTICAL PROJECTIONS
+1997-1999 PM10 ANNUAL AVERAGES AND STATISTICAL PROJECTIONS